How to Make a Digital Scrapbook Page | aA

 Add Journaling to Make It Matter

-In fact, one specific detail is worth more than a paragraph of vague description.
-It might be the name of the restaurant, the exact phrase someone said, what the weather felt like, or the reason you took the photo in the first place.
-Photos show what happened — words explain why it mattered.
-Future you will be glad you took the time to include both.
+Your journaling does not need to be long, polished, or poetic.
+It simply needs to give the photo a little context.
+A single specific detail is worth more than a paragraph of vague description: the name of the restaurant, the exact phrase someone said, what the weather felt like, or the reason you took the photo in the first place.

 • I want to remember…